aws-samples/query-data-in-s3-with-amazon-athena-and-aws-sdk-for-dotnet/readme.md

 # Introduction

+This Project provides a sample implementation that will show how to leverage [Amazon Athena](https://aws.amazon.com/athena/) from .NET Application using [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html) to run standard SQL to analyze a large amount of data in [Amazon S3](https://aws.amazon.com/s3/).
+To showcase a more realistic use-case, it includes a WebApp UI developed using [ReactJs](https://reactjs.org/). this WebApp contains components to demonstrate fetching COVID-19 data from API Server that uses AWS SDK for .NET to connect to Amazon Athena and run SQL Standard query from datasets on Amazon S3 files from a Data Lake account.
+This Data Lake account is an open data available on [Registry of Open Data on AWS](https://registry.opendata.aws/); here's the link to the Data Lake <https://registry.opendata.aws/aws-covid19-lake/>.

+Those ReatJs Components call .NET Core API that runs Amazon Athena Query, get QueryExecutionId, check the execution status, and list results.
+Each menu presents different views.

+**Menu option Testing By Date**: Shows a filter by Date that present a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death, Positive Increase

+**Menu option Testing By State**: Shows a filter by State that present a table with the following data: Date, State, Positive, Negative, Pending, Hospitalized, Death Positive Increase

+**Menu option Hospitals (Run&Go)**: Run a request to the API server, get 200 with the Query ID, check the status of the execution; when the execution it's completed, it presents a table with the following data: Name, State, Type, ZipCode, Licenced Beds, Staffed Beds, Potential Increase in Beds

+**Menu option *Hospitals (Run&Go)**: Run request to the API server, wait for the result and present a table with the following data: Name, State, Type, Zip Code, Licenced Beds, Staffed Beds, Potential Increase in Beds

 # Steps

+To run this project follow the instructions bellow:

 ## 1) Deploy Glue Catalog & Athena Database/Tables

 ```bash
 #1) Deploy
 aws cloudformation create-stack --stack-name covid-lake-stack --template-url https://covid19-lake.s3.us-east-2.amazonaws.com/cfn/CovidLakeStack.template.json --region us-west-2